robodude0395/poke_me_rpi_ILI9486_screen/README.md

 Please note that there's a 78 character limit on your message.
 Anything bigger than that just gets cropped.

+If the message payload does not have "from" and "message" with correct format (should go without saying), the request will get rejected.

 Likewise the name has a 21 character limit.
 It won't get rejected but it WILL get cropped and not show through the whole screen (...bummer).